Search Results

 Most tables in RSLog allow you to import data from a CSV file (read more about working with tables).
 The CSV Import feature allows for 'filtering' and 'mapping' of the data during import.
 To start importing from a CSV file, click + New → Import CSV File menu from the toolbar at the top of the table.

-This opens a new dialog.
-Start by clicking the Browse button and uploading the CSV file (see below).
-Please note that the first row in your CSV file must contain the column-headers; This is needed for mapping the CSV columns to RSLog data entry columns:
+This opens a new dialog (see screenshot below).
+Start by clicking the Browse button and uploading the CSV file.
+Please note that the first row in your CSV file must contain the column-headers; This is needed for mapping the CSV columns to RSLog data entry fields:

-Once a CSV file is uploaded or the filter criteria is updated, the affected records will be shown in the preview table.
+Once a CSV file is uploaded or when the filter criteria is updated, the preview of the records will be updated in the table.
+Please note in order to avoid slowness of the application, only the top 50 rows will be shown in the table.

 Import Behavior